 Some say that their urine smelled very strongly of ammonia.
 Yet others will swear that their urine smelled mild and almost sweet when they were pregnant.
 (Camp #2 here.)

-So here’s the silver lining: Your pee might suddenly smell different.
+So here’s the silver lining: your pee might suddenly smell different when you’re pregnant.
 Just different.
 After all, pregnancy can change the way you smell things, right?

 #29 MORE BLEEDING (YES, MORE, NOT LESS)